Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 ---

 # Heal<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Heal_HD.png" align=right width=10% height=10%>
-At any time, you can heal yourself and all allies within 15 feet of you for an amount equal to five times your proficiency bonus.
+As a bonus action, you can restore a number of hit points equal to ten + five times your level.
+Choose any creatures within 30 feet of you, and divide those hit points among them.

 ---